aboutcode-org/python-inspector/docs/source/dependencies-design.rst

 This is a design to create a new command line tool to resolve Python dependencies for a given Python version, operating system and architecture.
-Thename for this new tool is “python-inspector”.
+The name for this new tool is “python-inspector”.

 ***************